JvanKatwijk/qt-dab/README.md

 be built up from *frames* (DAB frames),  each frame consisting of 199608 consecutive samples.
 The amplitude of the first app.
 2500 samples is (almost) zero, the NULL period.
 The *NULL scope* shows the samples in the transition from the NULL period to the first samples *with* data of a DAB frame.
-It shows samples 504 and up in the first data block are used.
+It shows that samples 504 and up in the first data block are used.

 ![6.8](/res/read_me/qt-dab-tii-data.png)

 In reality the NULL period is - in most cases - not completely without signal, each second NULL period may contain an encoding of the TII data.
 The *TII scope* shows (part of) the spectrum of the data in the NULL period, the TII data is encoded as a 4 out of 8 code.
 Indeed, four larger (and four smaller) peaks can be seen in the picture.
-The pattern shown is  0x1e.
+In this picture the pattern shown is 0x1e.

 This TII data - when decoded leads to 2 2 digit numbers -  is used to identify the transmitter of the signal received.